 Law Library Textbook Kokua (LLTK) Program

-Any first-year law student who self-identifies as low-income may check out textbooks at the Law Library for the semester.
-To receive borrowing privileges, students must complete the private LLTK Access Form Spring 2021 (download and open the form in Adobe Reader to fill it out online).
+Any first-year law student who self-identifies as in need of financial assistance for their textbook purchases, may check out textbooks at the Law Library for the semester.
+To receive borrowing privileges, students must complete the private LLTK Access Form Fall 2021 (download and open the form in Adobe Reader to fill it out online).
+Please send the completed form to ellenrae[at]hawaii[dot[edu.
 This way, the process of receiving access is as private as possible.

 Within two business days after entering the form, you will be notified via e-mail at your hawaii.edu address to schedule a time to pick up your item.

 - If the supply of textbooks has been depleted, we will inform you immediately.

 - When you arrive at the Law Library circulation desk, inform the circulation assistant that you have books on hold from the LLTK collection and present your school identification card or other government issued identification.